 China’s new waste standards mean we can no longer do this.
-The recycling system has let us down and we can’t export our problems anymore – we have to solve them here.
+It’s thrown our system into crisis, with several cases where councils have had to send tonnes of recyclable materials to landfill.
+It’s clear that we can’t export our problems anymore, we have to solve them here!

 In every crisis lies an opportunity.
 And now is our chance to create a recycling system that ensures our efforts to recycle are actually helping us live more sustainably.

 Fixing our recycling system won’t just protect our environment – it will create new jobs across Victoria.
 However, these opportunities will pass us by if we don’t get serious.
 So let’s clean up this mess!